The planar $3$-colorable subgroup $\mathcal{E}$ of Thompson's group $F$ and its even part: The planar -colorable subgroup and its even part

 We would like to end this section discussing another interesting subgroup of $F$ defined similarly to $\CE$ that happens to coincide with the subgroup generated by $\CE$ and $\CF$.
 Recall that the definition of $\CF$ was based on the $3$-colorability of a strip partition (see the diagram in the middle in the figure below), while for $\CE$ we considered the $3$-colorability of a plane partition (as in the leftmost diagram in the figure below).
 It is natural to also consider the following intermediate case: take the strip passing through the roots of the two trees and consider the group generated by the elements of $F$ for which this smaller strip is $3$-colorable.
 We denote this group by $\tilde{\CE}$.

+We are now in a position to give a complete description of $\tilde\CE$. \begin{proposition} The subgroup $\tilde\CE$ coincides with the index $2$ subgroup of $F$

-\begin{lemma} It holds $\tilde\CE= \langle \CE, \CF\rangle$. \end{lemma} \begin{proof} By definition $\tilde \CE$ is generated by the elements of $F$ for which the strip drawn as in the rightmost diagram in the figure above is $3$-colorable.
+where $\equiv_2$ denotes equivalence modulo $2$. \end{proposition} \begin{proof} We first prove that it holds $\tilde\CE= \langle \CE, \CF\rangle$.
+By definition $\tilde \CE$ is generated by the elements of $F$ for which the strip drawn as in the rightmost diagram in the figure above is $3$-colorable.
 There are two cases: the colors of the leftmost and rightmost regions are the same or not.
 In the first case the element is in $\CE$, while in the second it is in $\CF$.
+The converse inclusion is obvious.